boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **BOXYHQ_NO_TELEMETRY** or **DO_NOT_TRACK**

 Set one of these to `1` or `true` to turn off our anonymous analytics.
 We only track usage events once per day and it does not contain any information that can identify you in any form.

+## Google Directory API

+The following env vars are used to configure the Google Workspace directories.
+These are only needed if you are using Google Workspace as a directory sync provider.

+### GOOGLE_CLIENT_ID

+The Google authentication client ID.

+### GOOGLE_CLIENT_SECRET

+The Google authentication client secret.

+### GOOGLE_REDIRECT_URI

+The URI to redirect to after completing the authentication request.